vemcogroup/laravel-sparkpost-driver/README.md

 **Guzzle options**

 You are able to specify [Guzzle options](http://docs.guzzlephp.org/en/stable/request-options.html) in the SparkPost config section `guzzle`.
-Just add the sparkpost service in `config/services.php`.
+Just add the sparkpost service to your `config/services.php`.

 ```php
 'sparkpost' => [